 Special instructions:

 In vitro studies have shown that, like other cephalosporin antibiotics, ceftriaxone is able to displace bilirubin bound to serum albumin.
-Therefore, in newborns with hyperbilirubinemia, and especially in premature newborns, the use of ceftriaxone requires even greater caution.
+Therefore, in newborns with hyperbilirubinemia and, especially, in premature newborns, the use of ceftriaxone requires even greater caution.
 Since the drug passes into breast milk, breastfeeding should not be continued during treatment with ceftriaxone.

 Release form